quincykwende/printful-shipping-option/README.md

 Retrives a list of all available shipping options from Printful's Shipping Rate API.

 ### This project uses 2 composer plugin
-    - quincykwende/printfulcache; This composer package was made for the purpose of this task
+    - quincykwende/printfulcache; This composer package (file caching) was made for the purpose of this task
     - guzzlehttp/guzzle